 Zach received his Bachelor of Arts (Hons.) in English from McGill University in 2000 and his law degree (J.D.) from the University of Toronto in 2006.

-He is a member of the Criminal Lawyers’ Association and the Advocates' Society.
+He is a member of the Criminal Lawyers’ Association, the Advocates' Society and the Toronto Lawyers' Association.